Psalm 1: Background and themes

 Beatus vir, "Blessed is the man ..." in Latin, are the first words in the Vulgate Bible of both Psalm 1 and Psalm 112 (111).
 In illuminated manuscript psalters, the start of the main psalm text was traditionally marked by a large Beatus initial for the "B" of "Beatus", and the two opening words are often much larger than the rest of the text.
 Between them, these often take up a whole page.
 Beatus initials have been significant in the development of manuscript painting, as the location of several developments in the use of initials as the focus of painting.

 Patrick D. Miller suggests that Psalm 1 "sets the agenda for the Psalter through its "identification of the way of the righteous and the way of the wicked as well as their respective fates" along with "its emphasis on the Torah, the joy of studying it and its positive benefits for those who do".
 Stephen Dempster suggests that the psalm serves as an introduction to the Ketuvim (Writings), the third section of the Tanakh.
 Dempster points out the similarities between Psalm 1:2–3 and Joshua 1:8, the first chapter of the Nevi'im (Prophets), in both passages—the one who meditates on the Law (סֵפֶר הַתּוֹרָה) prospers:

-blockquote|text=This Book of the Law shall not depart from your mouth, but you shall meditate in it day and night, that you may observe to do according to all that is written in it.
+This Book of the Law shall not depart from your mouth, but you shall meditate in it day and night, that you may observe to do according to all that is written in it.
 For then you will make your way prosperous, and then you will have good success.

-Like many of the psalms, it contrasts the "righteous" person (tzadik צדיק) with the "wicked" or "ungodly" (rasha` רשע) or the "sinner" (chatta' חטא).
+Like many of the psalms, it contrasts the "righteous" person (tzadik צדיק) with the "wicked" or "ungodly" (rasha רשע) or the "sinner" (chatta' חטא).
 A righteous person carefully learns the laws of God, which gives them good judgment and helps them avoid bad company.
 As a result, they can endure tough times supported by God's grace and protection.
 On the other hand, the wicked person's behavior makes them vulnerable to disaster, like chaff blowing away in the wind.
 The point that the wicked and the righteous will not mingle at the day of judgment is clearly stated by the writer.
 The path the wicked have chosen leads to destruction, and at the judgment, they receive the natural consequences of that choice.

 The righteous person is compared in verse 3 to a tree planted beside a stream.
 Their harvest is plentiful, and whatever they do prospers.
 The prophet Jeremiah is recorded sharing a similar message in Jeremiah 17:7–8—namely of the advantage in facing difficult times if one trusts in God: